ebtc-protocol/ebtc/README.md

 ### Data and Value Silo Contracts
 These contracts hold stETH and/or eBTC for their respective parts of the system, and contain minimal logic:

-`ActivePool.sol` - holds the total stETH balance and records the total eBTC debt of the active Cdps.
+`ActivePool.sol` - holds the total stETH balance and records the total eBTC debt of the active CDPs.

-`DefaultPool.sol` - holds the total stETH balance and records the total eBTC debt of the liquidated Cdps that are pending redistribution to active Cdps.
-If a Cdp has pending stETH/debt “rewards” in the DefaultPool, then they will be applied to the Cdp when it next undergoes a borrower operation, a redemption, or a liquidation.
+`DefaultPool.sol` - holds the total stETH balance and records the total eBTC debt of the liquidated CDPs that are pending redistribution to active CDPs.
+If a CDP has pending stETH/debt “rewards” in the DefaultPool, then they will be applied to the CDP when it next undergoes a borrower operation, a redemption, or a liquidation.

-`CollSurplusPool.sol` - holds the stETH surplus from Cdps that have been fully redeemed from as well as from Cdps with an ICR > MCR that were liquidated in Recovery Mode.
+`CollSurplusPool.sol` - holds the stETH surplus from CDPs that have been fully redeemed from as well as from CDPs with an ICR > MCR that were liquidated in Recovery Mode.
 Sends the surplus back to the owning borrower, when told to do so by `BorrowerOperations.sol`.

-`GasPool.sol` - holds the total eBTC liquidation reserves. eBTC is moved into the `GasPool` when a Cdp is opened, and moved out when a Cdp is liquidated or closed.
+`GasPool.sol` - holds the total eBTC liquidation reserves. eBTC is moved into the `GasPool` when a CDP is opened, and moved out when a CDP is liquidated or closed.

 ### Contract Interfaces